Majority Believe Infertility is a Medical Condition and Want Treatments Supported by the Healthcare System

 "There are a countless number of Canadians who suffer from infertility.

-survey are important because they show there is solidarity and support
+are important because they show there is solidarity and support from

-or daughter faced this medical condition - wouldn't you want treatment
+this medical condition - wouldn't you want treatment to be available to

 Due to the limited access to infertility treatment services outside of